 -

-- Both studies identified the 21–25 kg/m² range as optimal for longevity, where individuals had the lowest risk of all-cause mortality.
+- Both studies identified the 21–25 kg/m² range as optimal for longevity, as individuals with this range had the lowest risk of all-cause mortality.

 Overweight Protective Effect: